CBM Australia is committed to a culture of integrity, transparency and accountability.

 Whistleblowing, and whistleblower protections, create an important pathway for both external community and internal workplace participant reporting of concerns and suspicion of illegal or dishonest activity relating to CBM Australia’s work.

-CBM Australia strongly encourages the reporting of known or reasonably suspected misconduct where it is Reportable Conduct.
+CBM Australia requires the reporting of known or reasonably suspected misconduct where it is Reportable Conduct.

 Reportable Conduct is conduct that a person has reasonable grounds to suspect is misconduct, wrongdoing, or an improper state of affairs, relating to CBM Australia, its partners or any related entities.